I’ve already posted a blog post about mathopd for ARM no-mmu targets as this HTTP server is ideal for uCLinux since it does not fork.

 You can also enable httpd in BusyBox.
 It’s very tiny (only adds about 9 K to BusyBox 1.5).
-It still has quite a few features including CGI and http authentication.
+It still has quite a few features including CGI and HTTP authentication.
 It can also support php by adding /usr/bin/php5-cgi.
-You should probably try this server to see if it fits your needs before choosing on of the other http servers.
+You should probably try this server to see if it fits your needs before choosing one of the other HTTP servers.

 lighttpd (pronounced lighty) is a low footprint server good at managing high loads.
 It’s more powerful than the other solution above and is still actively developed.
-The latest version lighttpd 1.4.29 has been release on the 3rd of July 2011.
+The latest version lighttpd 1.4.29 has been released on the 3rd of July 2011.
 A 2007 benchmark shows better performance than Apache and LiteSpeed.
-That’s probably why lighttpd also powers several popular Web 2.0 sites like YouTube, wikipedia and meebo.
+That’s probably why lighttpd also powers several popular Web 2.0 sites like YouTube, Wikipedia, and meebo.

-With a small memory footprint compared to other web-servers such as Apache, effective management of the cpu-load, and advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting and many more) lighttpd can be used in embedded server (e.g. NAS, ARM web server) that require high performance.
+With a small memory footprint compared to other web servers such as Apache, effective management of the CPU-load, and advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting and many more) lighttpd can be used in embedded servers (e.g. NAS, ARM web server) that require high performance.

 License: revised BSD license.